horovod/horovod/docs/hyperparameter_search.rst

 **What are common solutions?**

-Goyal et al. (2017) proposes a warm-up schedule, where training usually starts with a small learning rate and gradually increased to match a larger target learning rate.
+Goyal et al. (2017) proposes a warm-up schedule, where training usually starts with a small learning rate, and gradually increased to match a larger target learning rate.
 After the warm-up period (usually a few epochs), a regular learning rate schedule is used ("multi-steps", polynomial decay etc).
 Thus, there are generally three parameters for warmup schedule:

 * Length of warmup (number of epochs)
 * Starting learning rate